-It’s easy to get stuck in a routine of eating the same thing, though, which is why I compiled this list of 20+ dairy free gluten free snacks.
-As someone who travels a lot, I also wanted to make sure these snacks had minimal prep, weren’t too messy, and were generally appropriate for an on the go lifestyle.
+It’s easy to get stuck in a routine of eating the same thing, though, which is why I compiled this list of 25 gluten free dairy free snacks.
+As someone who has traveled to nearly 50 countries, I also wanted to make sure these snacks had minimal prep, weren’t too messy, and were generally appropriate for an on the go lifestyle.

-20+ Dairy Free Gluten Free Snacks on the Go
+25 Best Dairy Free Gluten Free Snacks For People on the Go

-Personally, in addition to having to eat gluten free for nearly a decade, I’ve also eaten a pretty low-dairy diet the last five years.
+Personally, in addition to having to eat gluten free for the last 12 years, I’ve also eaten a pretty low-dairy diet the last five years.
 Like many people, I’ve found dairy aggravates my endometriosis symptoms.
 The last thing I want is to have a pain flare or get glutened when I’m on the go, which is why I keep my snacks pretty strictly both dairy and gluten free.

 Hummus is one of my favorite dairy free gluten free snacks (although you should check the container to make sure there aren’t any allergens due to shared equipment).
 You can buy small cups of Veggicopia hummus online, which is certified gluten free.